 Earlier we looked at the evolution of pterosaur palates in an 8-part series, ending here.
 Links there will lead you to the first seven parts.
 The evolution of bird palates is in process.

-Another several days and nights of more binge studytrying to figure out the topology of the crown birds recovers a slightly more parsimonious hypothesis of interrelationships in this subset of the large reptile tree (LRT, 1865+ taxa; Fig. 1).
+Another several days and nights of more binge studytrying to figure out the topology of the crown birds recovers a slightly more parsimonious hypothesis of interrelationships in this subset of the large reptile tree (LRT, 1865+ taxa then, 2018 taxa now; Fig. 1).
 A few surprises were recovered (see below) and I’m starting to understand why paleontologists gave up studying phenomic traits in bird phylogeny and turned instead to genomic molecules for their cladograms.
 Earlier struggles with the clade of crown birds can be found here and here.

 Problem number 1: Most birds more or less fuse the premaxilla, maxilla and nasal bones.
 Cornified tissues (a keratinous beak) sometimes covers the anterior rostrum further obscuring underlying sutures.
 The extent of the premaxilla vs maxilla varies greatly among birds.
 Sometimes the two are laminated one atop the other.
 My bird palate data needed a closer look.
 Many corrections were made based on comparative anatomy.